jperry/teamcity-ruby-client/README.md

 # Filter builds by multiple criteria's using the build locator
 puts TeamCity.builds(count: 1, status: 'SUCCESS') # This will return the most recent build that passed

+puts TeamCity.builds(count: 1).first.name

 puts TeamCity.builds(buildType: 'bt3') # Fetch all builds where buildType=bt4

 puts TeamCity.builds(status: 'FAILURE') # Fetch all builds that failed

+# Passing the output to another to fetch additional information
+puts TeamCity.build(id: TeamCity.builds(count: 1).first.id).buildType.name # Fetch the name of the last build to run

 ```